breakerspace/turkmenistan-censorship/README.md

 #### **HTTP**
-To use the transport layer strategies outlined in our paper to evade HTTP censorship, we can run the bash script, `transport_http_evasion_strategies.sh`, with the IP address of the HTTP server we would like to talk to, a censored domain, the source port, and the destination port/port of the HTTP server.
+To use the transport layer strategies outlined in our paper to evade HTTP censorship, you can run the bash script `transport_http_evasion_strategies.sh`, with (1) the IP address of the HTTP server we would like to communicate with, (2) a censored domain, (3) the source port, and (4) the destination port/port of the HTTP server.
 This destination port must be a port designated for HTTP traffic.
-This script clones the geneva repository from Github and runs Geneva's engine in the background.
-The bash script then iterates through the strategies and executes a curl command for each strategy.
-The engine picks up the packets from the curl command, manipulates them based on the current strategy, and then sends them off to the HTTP server.
+This script clones the [Geneva repository](https://github.com/Kkevsterrr/geneva) and runs its engine in the background.
+The bash script then iterates through the strategies and executes a `curl` command for each strategy.
+The engine picks up the packets from the `curl` command, manipulates them based on the current strategy, and then sends them off to the HTTP server.
 We can run the script as follows:

 ```
 $ sudo ./transport_http_evasion_strategies.sh 95.85.96.78 twitter.com 6722 80
 ```

 In addition, we need to run `tcpdump` simultaneously as well:

 ```
 $ sudo tcpdump -i any -nvA host 95.85.96.78
 ```

-We can confirm censorship on this IP address with a simple curl command, such as `curl -H "Host: twitter.com:95.85.96.78:80`, and observe that the censor sends a RST after the PSH+ACK packet.
+We can confirm censorship on this IP address with a simple `curl` command, such as `curl -H "Host: twitter.com" 95.85.96.78:80`, and observe that the censor injects a RST after observing the PSH+ACK packet containing the censored domain, i.e., *twitter.com*.
 However, when Geneva runs the evasion strategies for HTTP, we will not see any RSTs with the censor's signature in our `tcpdump` and the request will go through to the server.

 #### **HTTPS**
-To use the transport layer strategies to evade HTTPS censorship, we can run the bash script, `transport_https_evasion_strategies.sh`, with the IP address of the HTTPS server we would like to talk to, a censored domain, the source port, and the destination port/port of the HTTPS server.
+To use the transport layer strategies to evade HTTPS censorship, you can run the bash script, `transport_https_evasion_strategies.sh`, with (1) the IP address of the HTTPS server we would like to communicate with, (2) a censored domain, (3) the source port, and (4) the destination port/port of the HTTPS server.
 This destination port must be a port designated for HTTPS traffic so this value should almost always be 443.
-This script clones the geneva repository from Github and runs Geneva's engine in the background.
-The bash script then iterates through the strategies and executes a curl command for each strategy.
+This script also clones the [Geneva repository](https://github.com/Kkevsterrr/geneva) and runs its engine in the background.
+The bash script then iterates through the strategies and executes a `curl` command for each strategy.
 The engine picks up these packets, manipulates them based on the current strategy, and then sends them off to the HTTPS server.
 ```
 $ sudo ./transport_https_evasion_strategies.sh 95.85.96.78 twitter.com 7878 443
 ```